dualra1n/dualra1n/README.md

 - A9 : Everything works perfect expect camera.
 (Fixable with ldrestart) # when i jailbreak it the camera always work without using ldrestart

 - iPhone 7, 7+ : Home button is not working at the moment.
 You can use tweaks that brings X gestures to move.
 Also camera is not working too.

 - iPhone 8 , 8+ : Home button is not working at the moment.
 You can use tweaks that brings X gestures to move.
-Also camera is not working too.
+Also camera is not working too. https://www.youtube.com/watch?v=k8-2NhCcVMg&t=0s that is a video how to activate assesive touch in order to settting the setup so after you can install tweaks to dont have to use button one of that is gesture13 or minixs

 - iPhone X : Touchscreen is not working.